anon-blue/anon.blue/README.txt

 378539373528963490y8437er, his cousin and his own little girl for years and the police waont do anything!
-Just think a pedo is doingf betterFDSGADSFADASFAKDFJ f dfasgsbsbsbsbssbsbsbbbbbbbsbsbsbsbsafdaforn 0 adadawsddawdasdfsadfgjkl;asdfkj.aj jklasdjghajgkl;dafjkl;adw;fgadfjklfsdfasfdafasdfasdfasdfasdfright now he his dad doesn't know about his violent past, he just got out of prison
+Just think a pedo is doingf betterFDSGADSFADASFAKDFJ f dfasgsbsbsbsbssbsbsbbbbbbbsbsbsbsbsafdaforn 0 adadawsddawdasdfsadfgjkl;asdfkj.aj jkla7834y723yo8r7qtyaweourfga ksughdvgvsiugdhhhhhhhhhhhhhhhhhhhhhhhhsgjdjkfsygik zguygdcfzknow about his violent past, he just got out of prison

 he is alsoeeffefewfeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeeefseffsefefeffffffff
 fffffffffffsdffsfevgeghuivghefijofnobjvhfgdhccdhjgvnkdjfihubgvrtbhrtbhgrtjgbgrtg